jolicode/JoliNotif/doc/03-notifier.md

 don't support to set an icon and will always use instead the icon of the application sending the notification, in our case, the terminal.

+#### WslNotifySendNotifier

+This notifier uses the executable `wsl-notify-send`.
+It permit to send notification from Windows Subsystem for Linux to Windows.

+wsl-notify-send can display notification with a body and a title.

+Icon is partially supported by `wsl-notify-send`, but it's not possible to set an icon for now.

 ### Windows

 #### SnoreToastNotifier